Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 - All you need to do is combine equal parts of oxygenated bleach and water.
 Dilute it well to weaken the strong bleach properties that can discolor the fabric.
 Allow 1-2 minutes for the solution to soak into the discoloration.

-- If you opt to machine wash your garments, pour the recommended bleach amount in the bleach dispenser and not directly to the garments.
+- If you opt to machine wash your garments, pour the recommended bleach amount into the bleach dispenser and not directly into the garments.
 Wait for the washing cycle to finish.

 - Rinse the stained garment with cold running water.